Raspberry Vinaigrette Dressing

 How do you make Raspberry Vinaigrette Dressing?

 Making this dressing is really, really difficult and requires basically a million steps.
-No, I'm totally joking, making this berry dressing is easy as pie!
+No, I'm totally joking.
+Making this berry dressing is as easy as pie!

 Simply add all the ingredients (raspberries, oil, white wine vinegar, lemon juice, honey, and salt) into a food processor or blender and blend until smooth.
-Then put in the fridge in a sealed container until you're ready to use it.
+Then, put it in the fridge in a sealed container or jar until you're ready to use it.

 Recipe Ideas and Tips

-• Swap 1 cup of raspberries out for blueberries, blackberries, or strawberries.
+• Berries: Swap 1 cup of raspberries out for blueberries, blackberries, or strawberries.

-• Love the taste of shallots?
+• Shallots: Love the taste of shallots?
 Add in half of a shallot when blending.

-• Another thing I like to add to this dressing is a pinch of unexpected heat, via a dash of red pepper flakes, or half a seeded jalapeno.
+• Heat: Another thing I like to add to this dressing is a pinch of unexpected heat via a dash of red pepper flakes or half a seeded jalapeno.

 How can I use Raspberry Vinaigrette Dressing?

-• Use it as a marinade for chicken before grilling.
+• Marinade: Use it as a marinade for chicken before grilling.

-• Make a vegetable wrap and drizzle on this berry dressing for a bit of tartness.
+• Wrap: Make a Grilled Veggie Hummus Wrap and drizzle on this berry dressing for a bit of tartness.

-• Use this dressing as a dip for potato wedges or crudites.
+• Dip: Use this dressing as a dip for Crispy Baked Potato Wedges or crudites.

-• Drizzle some dressing on top of roasted salmon.
+• Meat: Drizzle some dressing on top of Dijon Baked Salmon or Easy Grilled Chicken Breast.

-• Add balsamic to the dressing, then heat a cup or so over medium-low heat on the oven in a saucepan to reduce and drizzle over all the things.
+• Balsamic: Add balsamic to the dressing, then heat a cup or so over medium-low heat on the stovetop in a saucepan to reduce and drizzle over all the things.

 How long will this dressing last?